nest/nestml/doc/nestml_language/nestml_language_concepts.rst

 Handling spiking input in equations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The spiking input port name ``spikes_pre`` can be used directly in the right-hand side of ODEs, for instance as follows:
+The spiking input port name ``spikes_pre`` can be used directly on the right-hand side of an ODE, for instance as follows:

 .. math::